windupmerchant/windupmerchant.github.io/_posts/2021-4-23-Reaching-the-Coast.md

 It was like a parking lot made of sand.
 Locals back their trucks and SUVs right up to the water, on days like this, plunk their poles in the sand, and tailgate by the lapping waves.
 I felt extremely over-dressed and under-equipped; Sam and I certainly stood out both as pedestrians and non-anglers.
 Then again, we weren't properly dressed for the beach, either.
 Having just come from lunch in town, we were in slacks, shoes, and I even had on a button-down shirt.
 It's hard being a tourist; you do everything wrong when you do everything for the first time.

 We met only one angler.
 A thin, older woman.
 She wasn't keeping much of what she caught, she said, but just enjoyed fishing.
+We stood awhile and watched the waves lap at the shore.
+It wasn't cold, but I had brought my thermos of hot tea to drink by the sea; no luck, it burnt my tongue.

 Looking South, we could see the storm.
 It seemed a long way off.
 The distant clouds were a lead grey, their lower contours blurred by rain cascading beneath them.
 It was not a long way off.
 Droplets began pelting us as we turned from the shore and trod back up to the campsite.
 Not long after, our angler friend drove by.
 She rolled her window down, and apologized.